om0611/Etch-a-Sketch/README.md

 - [Technologies Used](#technologies-used)

 ## Overview
-A web-based version of Etch-a-Sketch which allows users to freely draw on a canvas using their mouse.
+A web-based recreation of the classic Etch-a-Sketch toy, allowing users to draw freely on a dynamic grid using their mouse.
+Users can customize the grid size and clear the canvas to start over.

 ## Demo
 [Live Demo on GitHub Pages](https://om0611.github.io/Etch-a-Sketch/)